svenfuchs/rails-i18n/README.md

 ### Test your locale file

-Before commit and push your changes, test the integrity of your locale file.
+Before committing and pushing your changes, test the integrity of your locale file.

-Make sure you have the <code>i18n</code> and <code>thor</code> installed.
-If you haven't, install them:

-    sudo gem install i18n thor

-You can test your locale by running following command on the root directory of this repository:

-    thor locales:test [your-locale]

-Assuming that there is a file <code>rails/locale/[your-locale].{rb,yml}</code> you will get a list of keys missing from your locale data.

-Invoke following command to test all locale files:

-    thor locales:test_all
+	rake spec

 You can list all locales that are ready both for Rails version 2 and 3: